NathanRoyer/acrylic/README.md

 $ curl https://rustacean.net/assets/rustacean-flat-happy.png > assets/ferris.png
 ```

-As the web is the only functional platform at the moment, we are going to build for it.
+As our most functional platform is acrylic-web, we are going to build for it.
 Install the corresponding rustc target, a minimal http server and a page which will start our app.

 ```sh